swallowWings/ALTEK/README.md

 O ASCII raster calculator
    - Algebraic or conditional calculation of ASCII raster files

-O Coordinate system converter(using GDAL files)
+O Coordinate system converter(using GDAL tool)
    - Convert coordinate systems of a lot of files in a batch process

 O Get values from text files